alexmohr/worf/README.md

-# Worf
+# Worf - Wayland Optimized Run Facilitator

-Worf is yet another dmenu style launcher, heavily inspired by wofi but written in Rust on top of GTK4.
+Worf is yet another style launcher, heavily inspired by wofi, rofi and walker.
+Worf is written in Rust on top of GTK4.

-It supports a lot of things the same way wofi does, so migrating to worf is easy, but things I did not deemed necessary where dropped from worf.
-See breaking changes section for details.
+It aims to be a drop in replacement for wofi in most part, so it is (almost) compatible with its configuration and css files.
+See below for differences

 ## Setup